Katharine McPhee Defends Her Engagement To David Foster On Twitter With Powerful Political Quip

 “We totally approve.
 We just want someone that’s going to treat him well and that cares about him, and I think he’s with someone right now that really does.”

-Sara’s sister Erin, 35, revealed that McPhee is “amazing”.
+Sara’s sister, Erin, 35, revealed that McPhee is “amazing.”

 “She’s amazing.
 I really like her.
 She’s awesome.
 My dad is kind of a hopeless romantic, and Katharine’s awesome.
 We really, really like her, and we’ve known her for a really long time.
 And if he’s happy, we’re happy.”

-Good to know she’s got the daughter’s seal of approval as that can be difficult.

 Although their relationship is none of anyone’s business, given Foster’s track record, it is understandable why the couple has received such criticism.
-Aside from the significant age difference, Foster has known marriage four times already.
+Aside from the significant age difference, Foster has been married four times already.
 He was previously married to B.J.
-Cook, Rebecca Dyer, Linda Thompson and Yolanda Hadid.
+Cook, Rebecca Dyer, Linda Thompson, and Yolanda Hadid.

-McPhee was also previously married to Nick Cokas from 2008-2016 and in an ironic twist—Foster was actually present at the wedding as he was the piano player at their wedding reception.
+McPhee was also previously married to Nick Cokas from 2008-2016, and in an ironic twist, Foster was actually present at the wedding as he was the piano player at their wedding reception.

-As the famous saying goes, “if you don’t have anything nice to say, don’t say anything at all”, which made McPhee’s clapback even more amazing.
-To say she delivered an epic smackdown would truly be an understatement and while some might not like what she had to say, others absolutely loved it.
-Some of McPhee’s fans took to the social media platform following her tweet and dished their reactions in response, some of which were absolutely hilarious.
+As the famous saying goes, “if you don’t have anything nice to say, don’t say anything at all,” which made McPhee’s clapback even more amazing.
+To say she delivered an epic smackdown would truly be an understatement, and while some might not like what she had to say, others absolutely loved it.
+Some of McPhee’s fans took to the social media platform following her tweet and dished their reactions in response.

 — AK (@kary_arana) July 6, 2018